docutils/docutils/docutils/docs/ref/doctree.rst

 :Category:   `Inline Elements`_
 :Analogues:  <inline> is analogous to the HTML_ <span> element and the
              DocBook_ <phrase> element.
-:Processing: Writers_ typically pass the classes_ attribute to the output
+:Processing: Writers_ typically pass the classes_ and ids_ attributes to the
-             document and leave styling to the backend or a custom stylesheet_.
+             output document and leave styling to the backend or a custom stylesheet_.
 They may also process the classes_ attribute and convert the <inline> element to a specific element or render the content distinctly for specific class values.